jorgeacunam/jorgeacunam.github.io/_pages/profiles.md

     more_info: >

   - align: right
+    image:
+    content: about_agostino.md
+    image_circular: false # crops the image to make it circular
+    more_info: >

+  - align: right
     image: Daniela Cantariño.jpg
     content: about_einstein.md
     image_circular: false # crops the image to make it circular